 John Deere's score of 80 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, John Deere reported total greenhouse gas emissions of approximately 353,900,000 kg CO2e for Scope 1 and 224,000,000 kg CO2e for Scope 2, resulting in a combined total of about 577,900,000 kg CO2e for these scopes.
-The company also disclosed significant Scope 3 emissions, with approximately 76,204,000,000 kg CO2e attributed to the use of sold products and about 5,532,000,000 kg CO2e from purchased goods and services.
-John Deere has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using fiscal year 2021 as the baseline.
-Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
-These targets are validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. In the near term, John Deere also aims for a 20% reduction in absolute Scope 1 and 2 emissions by the end of fiscal year 2025, compared to the 2021 baseline.
-The company is on track to meet its near-term targets, demonstrating a commitment to sustainability and climate action.
+In 2024, John Deere reported total greenhouse gas emissions of approximately 93.1 million kg CO2e, comprising 353,900,000 kg CO2e from Scope 1, 224,000,000 kg CO2e from Scope 2, and 81,200,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious targets to reduce its emissions, aiming for a 20% reduction in absolute Scope 1 and Scope 2 GHG emissions by the end of fiscal year 2025, using a 2021 baseline.
+Additionally, John Deere has committed to a 50% reduction in operational CO2e emissions (Scope 1 and 2) by 2030, with a 2021 baseline, and a 30% reduction in Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
+These targets are validated by the Science Based Targets initiative (SBTi) and align with the goal of limiting global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents